PedroMTQ/PedroMTQ/README.md

 - [Database mappers](https://github.com/PedroMTQ/db_mappers) contains tools for mapping of some highly specific ID types

 While I worked on a few different projects, my work is centered around data integration and how we can complementarily use already available data to generate knowledge.
-Therefore, I'm mostly interested in data engineering, e.g., I implement a lot of ETL workflows for dealing with big data, integrating of data from different sources, efficient data storage, etc.
+Therefore, I'm mostly interested in data engineering, e.g., I implement a lot of ETL workflows for dealing with big data, integrate data from different sources, efficiently store data, etc.

 My general motto is to make good use of good data.